GoogleChromeLabs/ps-analysis-tool/docs/development-workflows.md

 ### Development Mode

-To run the extension in development mode for continuous changes, use:
+To run the extension in development mode for continuous changes only for the extension package, use:
 ```bash
 npm run webpack:dev:ext
 ```